imabuddha/eidogo-for-wordpress/readme.txt

 is `null`, `$href` is a direct link to download the SGF file (the other parameters use the saved values.)

+Take a look in the `eidogo-for-wordpress/examples/` directory to see some files from my theme that handle this.

+= How did you get the really compact layout with tiny stones in that screenshot of the random problem widget? =

+As of version 0.8.7 of the plugin, this should be handled automatically.

 = I'm getting an error message in Internet Explorer 6 (or older) telling me to upgrade. =

 Yeah, the plugin doesn't work with IE 6 or older.
 EidoGo can be made to work